-“Good conduct and reform” are typically demonstrate once you have completed all the affirmative duties of your probation (e.g. pay your fines, attend mandatory classes, do any community labor/service,) and approximately half the term of your probation has run.
-So if after 18 months of your 36 month probation term you have completed all your affirmative probation obligations, you likely will qualify for an early termination.
+“Good conduct and reform” are typically demonstrated once you have completed all the affirmative duties of your probation (e.g. pay your fines, attend mandatory classes, do any community labor/service,) and approximately half the term of your probation has run.
+So if after 18 months of your 36-month probation term you have completed all your affirmative probation obligations, you likely will qualify for early termination.

 Because this is a discretionary choice by the judge, there is no guarantee that an early termination will be granted.
-Things which a judge may consider include
+Things that a judge may consider include:

 - Whether any probation violations occurred while the petitioner was on probation;

 - The exact nature and underlying circumstances of the crime that put petitioner on probation;

 - How much time the petitioner has been on probation.